Our recent sash windows repair in Potton. A small town in Bedfordshire, UK.

-For this sash windows repair project review, we are in a popular part of Potton, Bedfordshire.
-These commercial properties – a retail site and leased accommodation – have original sash windows which needed the Chameleon team’s attention!
+Our team renovated Georgian and Victorian-style sash windows on two commercial properties.
+A retail site and leased accommodation – have original single glazed sash windows, which needed the Chameleon team’s attention!

-We were approached by the landlord of these adjoining properties to discuss whether the worst of the damage could be restored and if the tired appearance could be revitalised.
+We were approached by the landlord of these period properties to discuss whether the original sash windows could be restored.

 As we commonly find, many customers become misinformed and subsequently believe their windows need replacing.
-In over 90% of cases, damaged, original timber windows can be made completely sound: a cost-effective way of retaining authenticity and enhancing wooden windows (beyond what most modern replacements offer).
+In over 90% of cases, damaged, traditional timber windows can be made completely sound.
+Sash window repair is a cost-effective way of retaining authenticity and enhancing wooden windows (beyond what most modern replacements offer).

 When we assessed the damage timber, we were able to identify the restoration work to do, and the best approach to take.

 Overall, the sash windows had suffered for the last 4-5 years without adequate protection from the elements.
-The protective properties of the paintwork on the windows had long-since been compromised and exposed the timber frame beneath.
+The protective properties of the paintwork on the windows had long since been compromised and exposed to the timber frame beneath.

 To really revamp the appearance, we suggested some additional measures to redefine aesthetics by applying subtle and authentically styled panel details.

-All proposed work would be well within agreed budget, satisfied the brief and surpassed the client’s hopes.
+All proposed work would be well within the agreed budget, satisfy the brief and surpass the client’s hopes.

 Straight-forward windows restoration planning on this one: